-- (2) A register under subsection (1) shall contain- - (a) information contained in a licence and specified under section 16; - (b) the type of entity for which the licence is issued; - (c) information with respect to any re-issuance, revocation, suspension, transfer or variation of a licence; and - (d) such other information as may be prescribed under the respective county legislation. - (3) A licencing authority shall- - (a) make the register available for inspection by members of the public; and

-- (b) provide such information with respect to a licence issued by the authority upon application under the respective licencing legislation. - (4) A licencing authority to which an application for information is made may charge a prescribed fee for the provision of information under subsection (3) and the fee shall not exceed the actual cost of making copies of such information and where applicable, supplying the information to the applicant. - 24.
-(1) A licencing authority shall be guided by the following principles in setting the fees for issuance of a licence under the respective county legislation-
+- (2) A register under subsection (1) shall contain- - (a) information contained in a licence and specified under section 16(3); - (b) the type of entity to which the licence is issued; - (c) information with respect to any re-issuance, revocation, suspension, transfer or variation of a licence; and - (d) such other information as may be prescribed under the respective county legislation. - (3) A licensing authority shall- - (a) make the register available for inspection by members of the public; and - (b) provide such information with respect to a licence issued by the licensing authority upon application under the respective licensing legislation. - (4) A licensing authority to which an application for information is made may charge a prescribed fee for the provision of information under subsection (3) and the fee shall not exceed the actual cost of making copies of such information and where applicable, supplying the information to the applicant. - 24.
+(1) A licensing authority shall be guided by the following principles in setting the fees for issuance of a licence under the respective county legislation-

-Licencing fees.
+Licensing fees.

-- (a) authority to set the fees and the setting of fees within the scope of the authority; - (b) need to ensure efficiency in the delivery of goods and services; - (c) accountability; - (d) public participation; - (e) cross-subsidization where fees collected for providing a category of goods or services covers the costs incurred in providing goods and services in another category in accordance with existing legislation; - (f) adherence to existing policy on the charging and collection of fees; and - (g) avoidance of multiple licencing in a specific sector. - (2) The county governments shall establish a licensing fees policy for the imposition of fees within the respective county. - (3) A county government shall, in establishing a fees policy, be guided by the principles set out under this Act. - (4) A licencing authority may charge- - (a) a licence fee for an application for the grant, transfer or renewal of a licence; and - (b) an annual licence fee for administering and monitoring a licence.

-- (5) In determining the fee payable with respect to a licence, a licencing authority- - (a) shall act in accordance with the fees policy; - (b) may fix different fees with respect to the different types of licences; - (c) may waive the requirement for fees; - (d) shall take into account the costs incurred in administering the licencing scheme; and - (e) shall ensure that the fees set do not adversely affect competition and investment. - 25.
-(1) Where a licensing authority is required to serve a notice on a person under this Act or any other licencing legislation, the Authority shall serve the notice-
+- (a) authority to set the fees and the setting of fees within the scope of the authority; - (b) need to ensure efficiency in the delivery of goods and services;

+- (c) accountability; - (d) public participation; - (e) avoidance of multiplicity in the issuance of licences and multiple imposition of fees where goods are transported across different counties. - (f) cross-subsidization where fees collected for providing a category of goods or services covers the costs incurred in providing goods and services in another category in accordance with existing legislation; - (g) adherence to existing policy on the charging and collection of fees; and - (h) avoidance of multiple licensing in a specific sector. - (2) Each county government shall formulate a licensing fees policy for the imposition of fees and issuance of licences by the respective county. - (3) A county government shall, in formulating a licensing fees policy, be guided by the principles set out under this Act. - (4) A licensing authority may impose - - (a) a licence fee for an application for the grant, transfer or renewal of a licence; and - (b) an annual licence fee for administering and monitoring a licence. - (5) In determining the fee payable with respect to a licence, a licensing authority- - (a) shall act in accordance with the licensing fees policy; - (b) may fix different fees with respect to the different types of licences; - (c) may waive the requirement for fees and prescribe conditions for such a waiver; - (d) shall take into account the costs incurred in administering the licensing scheme; and - (e) shall ensure that the fees set do not adversely affect competition and investment.